SEBFay/Dell-Precision-3541-Hackintosh-OpenCore/README.md

 ## What works for now, as I have discovered so far:

 - Battery Status
-- Audio ALC236/3204
+- Audio Input/Output - ALC236/3204
+- Backlight Fn Keys
-- Keyboard with Backlight and Audio Fn keys
+- Audio Fn keys
-- Trackpad with Gestures
+- Trackpad with Gestures + TrackPoint
 - Wi-Fi (Airportitlwm)
 - Bluetooth
+- Headphone Jack - Need to tune the output balance to extreme left or right

 ## What doesn't work & not tested:

-- Brightness Fn keys
+- Brightness Fn keys - Working in Progress
-- Power Management
+- USB hubs - Working in Progress
-- AirDrop, SideCar, etc.
+- AirDrop, SideCar, etc. - Limited by Intel Network Adapter
+- Micro SD slot
+- Sleep/Wake when lid Closed/Open (Unsure)
+- Power Management (Unsure)
+- Numpad Calculator related hotkeys
 - Many more which either works but I haven't found out or simply doesn't work

 ## Notes:

+The fan goes quite hard for most of the time, but it does change the speed based on the temperature of the laptop.
+This might be related to EC thermal management on my unit as it was set to "Optimal"

 Personally, I think the most suitable model for the system to identify the laptop is MacBookPro16,4.